Dr Raewyn Carol Poulsen

 Research | Current

-Our research involves the study of cell signalling pathways to understand disease pathogenesis and to identify novel drug targets for treatment.
+Research in my group is focussed on understanding the cell signalling pathways involved in disease pathogenesis with the aim of identifying novel drug targets for treatment.
 A major focus of our work is osteoarthritis.
 Osteoarthritis is the leading cause of disability in adults worldwide.
 Despite its prevalence, there are no disease-modifying therapies available to treat osteoarthritis or slow the progression of disease.
 Our work has uncovered novel mechanisms involved in osteoarthritis development and we are currently investigating new pharmaceutical strategies to target these mechanisms.
 Recently, we identified that changes to the chondrocyte circadian clock, a key regulator of cell behaviour and cell differentiation, occur in human osteoarthritis and that these changes contribute to disease development.
 Current research projects in our group include:

 Peripheral circadian clock disruption as a mechanism for disease

 Most, if not all, cells in the body contain a circadian clock.
 Cell clocks are responsible for regulating the timing of cellular activities.
 They help ensure that opposing activities occur at different times and that mutually dependent processes occur concurrently.
 Circadian clock disruption is linked with a number of diseases including cancer and diabetes.
-In 2016, we demonstarted that the chondrocyte clock is altered in osteoarthritis.
+In 2016, we demonstrated that the chondrocyte clock is altered in osteoarthritis.
 Since then, a number of studies have shown that chondrocyte clock disruption may contribute to osteoarthritis development.
-We are interested in determining how cell clocks are regulated, how clocks in neighbouring cells within a tissue are synchronised and why clocks are disrupted in disease.
-We are currently investigating how the clock controls chondrocyte behaviour and the causes of clock disruption in osteoarthritis.
-With collaborators in the School of Medical Sciences, we are also investigating the role of peripheral circadian clock disruption in cancer.
+We are interested in determining how cell clocks are regulated, how clocks in neighbouring cells within a tissue are synchronised and the role of the clock in controlling cell behaviour.

 Bone-cartilage cross-talk in the development of osteoarthritis